NoushinN/noushinn.github.io/software.md

 - **[IPAC data analysis](https://noushinn.github.io/ipac_data_analysis/)**
   Analysis of registration and participation data for Institute of Public Administration of Canada events.

-## COVID-19, health-data, and biomedical hackathon projects
+## COVID-19, health-data, and biomedical hackathon software projects

 These projects were developed through hackathons, open-data initiatives, or health-data collaborations.